 Dentures in London can be used to replace missing teeth, these are removable appliances and can look very natural.
 A dental bridge can also be used, this is a restoration which attaches to the adjacent teeth on either side of the gap.
 A new tooth is then suspended between the existing teeth on either side.
 A dental implant is another option as it is implanted directly into the bone of the missing teeth/tooth.
 This means that the adjacent teeth are left unaffected which is far kinder to them and offers the dentist a much more minimalist approach.

 My teeth are really crooked.

 Crooked teeth can be corrected in a number of ways.
 Orthodontics is often the preferred option as this maintains your existing tooth structure.
 Another way to straighten mildly crooked teeth is to use dental bonding.
-This is where a small amount of tooth coloured composite material is firmly attached to the surface of your teeth to give the illusion of them being straight.
+This is where a small amount of tooth-coloured composite material is firmly attached to the surface of your teeth to give the illusion of them being straight.
 The final option is to have dental veneers or crowns.
-These often require removal of otherwise healthy tooth structure in order to facilitate the placement of the new, and straighter, dental veneers or crowns.
+These often require the removal of otherwise healthy tooth structures in order to facilitate the placement of new, and straighter, dental veneers or crowns.

 I have a gummy smile.